Kern looks to seize economic benefits of carbon management

 A report released in January by the Lawrence Livermore National Laboratory concluded the state can achieve that goal by burying or offsetting 125 megatons per year of carbon dioxide.
 It also pointed to a significant role for Kern.

-In addition to outlining land management practices and waste material processing, LLNL recognized local oil formations' vast geologic capacity for permanently storing carbon dioxide.
+In addition to outlining land management practices and waste material processing, Livermore recognized local oil formations' vast geologic capacity for permanently storing carbon dioxide.

 One such project, California Resource Corp.'s "CalCapture" initiative, is scheduled for a county environmental review in the first quarter of next year.
 The company hopes to see it operational by mid-decade.